skx300/ava/README.md

 # AVA is an automatic vibrato and portamento detection and analysis tool

-see more [https://luweiyang.com/research/ava-project/]
+AVA is an automatic vibrato and portamento detection and analysis tool.
+It accepts raw audio and automatically tracks the vibrato and portamento to display their expressive parameters for inspection and further statistical analysis. see more [https://luweiyang.com/research/ava-project/]

+The applications of AVA include music education and expression analysis, and its outputs provide a useful base for expression synthesis and transformation.

+AVA can do:

+- on monophonic audio
+- vibrato detection
+- output vibrato rate, extent and sinusoid similarity
+- portamento detection
+- output Logistic-based portamento parameters
+- allow user to correct the detections

+AVA can't do
+- on polyphonic audio
+- change the vibrato and portamento directly

 AVA-export is the exporeted Matlab-plugin.
 You could access to source code in other folders.